e7d/ifconfig/README.md

 - provide geolocation [MaxMind GeoLite2 databases](#maxmind-geolite2-databases):
   - set your MaxMind license key to download databases on container startup: `-e MAXMIND_LICENSE_KEY=XXX`
+  - also set your MaxMind account ID to daily update the databases: `-e DATABASE_AUTO_UPDATE=true -e MAXMIND_ACCOUNT_ID=123456`
-  - expose your self-downloaded database files: - `-v /path/to/databases:/var/databases`
+  - or expose your self-downloaded database files: - `-v /path/to/databases:/var/databases`
 - add a link to an ipv4+ipv6 domain: `-e HOST_AUTO=auto.my.domain`
 - add a link to an ipv4-only domain: `-e HOST_IPV4=ipv4.my.domain`
 - add a link to an ipv6-only domain: `-e HOST_IPV4=ipv6.my.domain`